If you like this article, please click the g +1 button above to recommend it to your colleagues. Thank you!

 Manufacturers grossly exaggerate the power of their speakers (this cannot exceed the power consumption, by the way, so please look at the power consumption printed on the back label, and you can be sure you won’t get anywhere that much power out of your stereo, due to the “law of conservation of energy”, which is a law of physics you should know about).

 A very tiny amount of power is required to produce big sound.

 Two Examples of Exaggeration I have Seen

 - JVC “520 watt” bookshelf stereo system.
 The average power consumption at half volume was 52 watts.
 520 watts is a peak rating which you can’t actually get from it.
 Most stereos have this unrealistic label on them, and it is in bold to get your attention.
 It is a highly successful gimmick.
 The power consumption printed on the back is 245 watts, but, that is the maximum, and at volumes which you shouldn’t listen to it at.
-This stereo is very loud in a 100-200 square foot room.

 - Klip Extreme 40 watt speaker system.
 The average power consumption is 13 watts, and, due to other physics laws, the power I get out of it has to be less than the power consumption rating.